Greenwich Theatre: Swanborough family

 By February 1871, the management had been taken on by Frederick Belton.
 In August of that year, Eleanor Bufton was involved in a serious railway accident which affected her memory and interfered with her career.

 Continuity and decline

-In 1872 Mr J A Cave took out a long lease from Sefton Parry and made considerable alterations and improvements before his opening night.
+In 1872, J. A. Cave took out a long lease from Sefton Parry and made considerable alterations and improvements before his opening night.
 He promised that admission prices would be materially reduced without in any way reducing the quality of the entertainment.
 He said that twenty years of past successes had proved the value of full houses at moderate prices.
 Additionally, for those who could afford higher prices, ample accommodation would be provided.

-After Cave's time the theatre gradually sank to a lower and lower level and "a once prosperous place was reduced to utter ruin by the incompetence and mismanagement of the speculators".
-Those speculating managers included Mr Robertson, Mr H C Sidney, Mrs W Lovegrove & Mr George Villiers, and Mr D M'Intosh.
-In the autumn of 1879 J Aubrey, then Sole Lessee and Manager, soon after presenting his Christmas pantomime was made bankrupt.
+After Cave's time, the theatre gradually sank to a lower and lower level and "a once prosperous place was reduced to utter ruin by the incompetence and mismanagement of the speculators".
+Those speculating managers included Mr Robertson, Mr H. C. Sidney, Mrs W. Lovegrove & Mr George Villiers, and Mr D. M'Intosh.
+In late 1879, J Aubrey, then sole lessee and manager, soon after presenting his Christmas pantomime, was made bankrupt.